 Upgraded advanced water treatment technology will purify water to exceed the highest water quality standards.

-Two new pump stations will direct purified water to Shay Pond and Stanfield Marsh.
+Two new pump stations will direct purified water to Shay Pond (future option) and Stanfield Marsh.